 Long-term operation of coal-fired generation continues to be economically challenged.

-Under current plans, we would expand our renewable resource portfolio, including solar, to approximately 11,500 MW by 2035, make significant investments in energy storage and our hydro fleet.
+Also included in the IRP filing is an expansion of our renewable resource portfolio, including solar, to approximately 11,500 MW by 2035, making significant investments in energy storage and our hydro fleet.

 Providing customers with reliable service is at the center of our business.